rwieruch/blog_robinwieruch_content/react-function-component.md

 {{% chapter_header "React Function Component: Callback Function" "react-function-component-callback-function" %}}

 Everything happens in our Child Function Component.
 There are no props passed to it, even though you have seen before how a string variable for the greeting can be passed from the Parent Component to the Child Component.
 Is it possible to pass a function to a component as prop as well?
-Somehow it must be possible to call a component function from outside as well!
+Somehow it must be possible to call a component function from the outside!
 Let's see how this works:

 {{< highlight javascript "hl_lines=4 5 6 8 11 15 17 19" >}}
 import React, { useState } from 'react';